biomchen/redistricting-sentiment/README.md

 ```Python
 def score_text():
 ```
-This score the sentiment of words in the sentence or paragraphs, and provides the mean score (arithmetic, geometric, and harmonic) of the sentiments embeded in the words.
+This score the sentiment of words in the sentence or paragraphs, and calculate the mean score (arithmetic, geometric, and harmonic) of the sentiments embeded in the words.
 In addition, it will calculate the percentage of positive, negative, and neural sentiment for understanding the preferences of the parents.
 Raw score for each word are also be recorded.
 Parameter | Description
 ----|----
 `text` | the text file after cleaning

+#### An Example:

 **Input**:
 ```python